How to measure profitability: margin formulas and tips

 How often should I calculate profitability?

 Calculate profitability monthly for most businesses.
 If you operate on thin margins or face volatile costs, review weekly to catch changes early.
+Consistent tracking helps you spot trends before they turn into bigger problems.

 Can I be profitable but still run out of cash?

 Yes.
 Profitability measures earnings over time, while cash flow tracks money moving in and out daily.
 You can show a profit on paper but lack cash if customers pay slowly or you've invested heavily in inventory.
+Tracking both profitability and cash flow gives you the complete picture.

 Disclaimer